Dhwyll/Flashcard-Generator/README.md

 This program simulates a flashcard educational program.

+To run the program, make sure to npm install in order to pick up inquirer.
+Then, node flashcard.js.

 There is a file, BasicCard.js, which holds a constructor to create a simple flashcard.
 A basic flashcard has a "front," which contains a question, and a back, which contains the answer.
 The constructor takes in two arguments, the front and the back, and returns a card that has those two items.

 There is a file, ClozeCard.js, which holds a constructor to create a more complex flashcard.
 A cloze flashcard contains a statement, the cloze, and the cloze-deleted statement.
 The constructor takes two arguments, the statement and the cloze, and returns a card that has the statement, the cloze, and the cloze-deleted statement.